FailAcademy/learning/wdp-vancouver/_slides/week-05/03-es2015-with-webpack.md

 It's an open-source project released by Facebook.

 Before we begin to use Webpack, we need to put it in context.
 To understand why it was created and how it works, read the [Getting Started](https://webpack.js.org/concepts/) section of the Webpack documentation.

+???

+Webpack builds an internal dependency graph (a directed graph representing dependencies of several objects/resources towards each other)

 ---